My Language Is A Potent Tool

-This week’s Facilitator Tips episode describes the impact and potency of our language to influence groups and help them achieve success in our programs, ie it is our most potent tool as a program provider.
+This week’s Facilitator Tips episode describes the impact and potency of our language in influencing groups and helping them achieve success in our programs.

 << Go to Episode 7 Go to Episode 9 >>